 Senator Ben Cardin, Maryland

-The Senator is also the lead author of the Sergei Magnitsky Human Rights Accountability Act, a law that imposes sanctions on Russian individuals and entities responsible for the death of Russian lawyer, Sergei Magnitsky, as well as individuals who commit gross violations of human rights against rights defenders in Russia.
-Cardin then authored the Global Magnitsky Human Rights and Accountability Act with Senator John McCain, which became law in 2016, giving the United States the power to deny travel and banking privileges in the United States to individuals who commit gross violations of human rights against rights defenders and dissidents, and leaders who commit acts of significant corruption.
+Throughout his career in public service, Chairman Cardin has advocated for accountability and transparency measures to promote good governance and to combat corruption.
+He is the lead author of the Sergei Magnitsky Human Rights Accountability Act, which imposes sanctions on Russian individuals and entities responsible for the death of Russian lawyer, Sergei Magnitsky, as well as individuals who commit gross violations of human rights against rights defenders in Russia.
+He also authored the Global Magnitsky Human Rights and Accountability Act, which gives the United States the power to deny travel and banking privileges to individuals who commit gross violations of human rights against rights defenders and dissidents, and leaders who commit acts of significant corruption.

 Most recently, Chairman Cardin and Helsinki Commission Ranking Member Sen. Roger Wicker (MS) introduced the Countering Russian and Other Overseas Kleptocracy (CROOK) Act, which would establish an anti-corruption action fund to provide extra funding during historic windows of opportunity for reform in foreign countries and streamline work strengthening the rule of law abroad.

 Chairman Cardin’s other legislative accomplishments include the Cardin-Lugar transparency provision of Dodd-Frank Wall Street Reform and Consumer Protect Act, which requires publicly traded companies to report payments to foreign governments for drilling and mining rights, and the Foreign Aid Transparency and Accountability Act, a law which he authored with Sen. Marco Rubio to ensure transparency in U.S. foreign assistance so that civil society in the United States and in aid partner countries can hold their governments accountable.